 And will we have time to make digestives?
 Hmmmmm.
 Let's hope so!

 The cobs are all made in casseroles (dutch oven baking) using an overnight pre-ferment.
 These doughs are quite soft so they need different handling and shaping from your average white loaf.
-The term "no-knead" is slightly misleading as we do require to develop the gluten in the dough however it is all done with minimum effort and with the dough remaining in the bowl.
+The term "no-knead" is slightly misleading as we do require to develop the gluten in the dough, however it is all done with minimum effort and with the dough remaining in the bowl.
 We will also make pirozhkis (like vegetable filled pasties with a soft pastry shell) for lunch and some biscuits if we have time.
+The crusty loaves are the best bread I make.

 Focaccia is easy and quick with infinite variations depending on your taste.
 We will bake four of these in a class.

-For this to go ahead you need to have three or four places booked.
+For this to go ahead you need to book three or four places by phone.
+Cost £60 per person.